 Update: The VideoMic Pro works well indoors on the cold shoe, but if you’re working outdoors, you really need to use it with their Deadcat furry windshield.
 What doesn’t work is using the VideoMic on the cold shoe with a wide angle lens and the Deadcat, as the windshield appears at the top of the picture.
 Instead, you could use a flash bracket between the pistol grip and the clamp, and mount the microphone on that; or use a hotshoe extender to mount the microphone further from the lens (I’ve ordered one of these).
 This problem doesn’t arise if you use the VideoMic Me instead.

 Lenses and case

 You’ll always get the sharpest images with the standard iPhone lens.
 But add-on lenses let you go wider and closer.
-So I’m using the Ztylus 0.63x wide angle and 2x telephoto lenses, which I’ve reviewed here.
+So I’m using the Ztylus 0.63x wide angle and 2x telephoto lenses.
 They’re well made and have minimal distortion.
 You lose some edge sharpness, but you gain the ability to go really wide and shoot closeups from a comfortable distance.
 The Ztylus lenses come with a tough plastic case.

 For the ultimate lens quality I’d go for the more expensive Moment lenses.

 I always carry an Anker external battery pack in case the phone runs out of power.

 My iPhone is the 64Gb model, which is usually big enough for the short videos I make.
 If you need more memory, you could get a Sandisk Ixpand flash drive, which connects to the Lightning socket.
 They’re a bit slow though.